Code-Institute-Submissions/CasinoGame/README.md

 improvement.

-As you can see for both parts of the testing the accessibility is at 77 which isn�t the best for that option and could do with improving.
-A few amends where completed and added the alt=�card� code to each code in the card.js section e.g. <img class="dice dice-bottom-right" src="assets/images/dice.png" alt="card">'+ and <img class="chip"
+As you can see for both parts of the testing the accessibility is at 77 which isn't the best for that option and could do with improving.
+A few amends where completed and added the alt="card" code to each code in the card.js section e.g. <img class="dice dice-bottom-right" src="assets/images/dice.png" alt="card">'+ and <img class="chip"